 2. Combine the flour, salt, baking powder, spices, granulated sugar, and orange zest in a medium-sized bowl, and stir until well blended.
 Crumble in the brown sugar, and mix with a fork and/or your fingers until thoroughly combined.

-3. Measure the pumpkin into a second medium-sized bowl.
-Add the egg, milk, vanilla, and cooled butter or oil/applesauce and beat with a fork or a whisk until well blended.
+the egg, milk, vanilla, and cooled butter or oil/applesauce and beat with a fork or a whisk until well

-4. Slowly pour this mixture into the dry ingredients.
-Stir with a spoon or a rubber spatula from the bottom of the bowl until you have a uniform batter.
-Don't overmix.
+with a spoon or a rubber spatula from the bottom of the bowl until you

-5. Spoon the batter into the prepared muffin cups.
+batter into the prepared muffin cups.
 For a serious time and energy saver, spoon the batter into a plastic bag, sealing tightly, and cut off the bottom corner of the plastic bag, leaving a 2 millimeter hole.
 Then, similarly to frosting a cake, carefully squeeze 1 dollop of batter through the hole into each mini muffin cup.
-If making regular sized muffins, fill tins with batter using 2 spoons: One to scoop up the batter and the other to push it into the cup.
+If making regular sized muffins, fill tins with batter using 2 spoons: One to scoop up the batter and the other to push it into

 6. Prepare granola topping by mixing all ingredients in a small bowl.
 Sprinkle each muffin with 1/2 teaspoon of crumbled granola.
 Press granola lightly into batter.